Toronto Waldorf School

 - Leaves information in an organized, prominent and accessible format for substitute teachers.

-- Ensures student teachers and others working with an anaphylaxis child is aware of the child’s needs, the policy.
+- Ensure student teachers and others working with an anaphylaxis child is aware of the child’s needs, the policy.
+If the teacher is to be on their own, they need to have reviewed this policy and have practiced with an Epi-pen practice kit (see the Receptionist).

 - Inform the school of their child’s allergies.

-- Provide the school with two up-to-date auto-injection kits, clearly labelled with the child’s name and prescription details
+- Provide the school with two up-to-date auto-injection kits, clearly labelled with the child’s name and prescription details; provides student with a body pouch or fanny pack for carrying at least one auto-injector at all times on their body.

 - Provide their child with safe foods.